Back Pain Treatment in Wokingham

 Acupuncture can help back pain by:

-- Providing pain relief - by stimulating nerves located in muscles and other tissues, acupuncture leads to release of endorphins and other neurohumoral factors and changes the processing of pain in the brain and spinal cord.
+- Providing pain relief - by stimulating nerves located in muscles and other tissues, acupuncture leads to release of endorphins and changes the way the brain processes pain from the spinal cord.

-- Improving muscle stiffness and joint mobility - by increasing local microcirculation, which aids dispersal of swelling and bruising. reducing the use of medication for back complaints.
+- Improving muscle stiffness and joint mobility - which aids dispersal of swelling and bruising, reducing the use of medication for back complaints.

 - Providing a more cost-effective treatment over a longer period of time.